PDLT-University-of-York/test-split-site/docs/ultra/ai-conversation.md

 ## Assessment & AI conversation

-AI conversation is a markable item, so it can be used as an unmarked self-study task or as a formative assessment task.
+AI conversation is designed as a formative assessment task, but it could also be used as an unmarked self-study task with no need to submit the conversation.

 !!!
 Warning
     At this time, we **strongly advise** that the AI conversation tool is **not** used for summative assessment.

-How you implement the AI Conversation varies slightly depending on the intended use case:
+Select your intended use case for recommended settings:

 === "Self-study task"

     !!!
 Note
-        As the AI Conversation is a markable item, even if you choose not to mark the task, it will appear in the Gradebook and the *Formative* label will be displayed on the item.
+        Even if you choose not to mark the AI conversation, it will appear in the Gradebook and the *Formative* label will be displayed on the item.
+Students will also still be able to submit their conversation and reflection.

     - **Use**: for students' own practice.
 Staff do not review or mark their responses.
     - **Location**: likely in the relevant weekly folder with other module materials.